 One variant of this activity includes a race between teams of students to deliver the most buckets of (simulated) water in a 2-minute span.

 Two other activities, UAV Challenge: Aerial Survey of a Disaster Area and Planning a Disaster Relief Mission: Storyboarding, are recommended prerequisites for this activity.
 This activity can, however, be done without those two prerequisites; you will need to alter some of the discussion sections of this activity and omit some of the “story line” if you choose to do this activity as a standalone.

 Unless your students already have substantial UAV flying skills, we strongly recommend that students complete the Learn to Fly!
-UAV Flight School, Learn to Fly!
-UAV First Flight and Learn to Fly!
-Aerial Maneuvers with a UAV activities before attempting this payload delivery activity.
+UAV Flight School activities before attempting this payload delivery activity.